- •

 Getting to the ferry ports in Athens (All Ports)

-Please note that while we provide current information, schedules and transportation availability may change.
-Should you encounter any inconsistencies, feel free to reach out to our support team for clarification.
+While we make every effort to provide accurate and current transportation information, schedules and availability may change.
+If you encounter any inaccuracies, please reach out to our support team for assistance.

 Make the most of your time in Antikythera